On this page

 Professional development plan

-You should also ensure that the new training and development feeds into your review of staff performance as this will help you to track the benefits of the training your staff have undergone.
+Also make sure that any new training and development feeds into your review of staff performance – this will help you track the benefits of the training your staff have undertaken.

-If you're thinking about retiring or selling your business look at our 6 steps to increase your business value before selling.
-Improving the skills of your staff can make the business more attractive to buyers.
-If you're planning to sell your business to a family or staff member then training your successor is a good way to make sure they have the skills to run the business successfully.
+And if you're planning to sell your business to a family or staff member, training your successor is a great way to make sure they have all the necessary skills to run the business successfully.